 Many churches today are turning toward the ancient paths of the old mystics.
 In a certain church, l came across a particular form of this unbiblical mysticism (in combination with psych-speak) and I had a closer look.
-Based on my experiences in this particular church, I present you with my reasons as to why I believe many of what is being taught in churches today is not only theologically unsound, but is dangerous to the faith life of many believers.
+Based on my experiences in this particular church, I present you with my reasons as to why I believe many of what is being taught in churches today is not only theologically unsound, but is dangerous to the faith life of many believers, but many different believers choose in what they practice and believe, go visit Radiant Church and some may choose to believe you’re not of faith because you are practicing Contemporary Christianity and not their chosen practices.
 The main inspirations for this particular mysticism-psych-speak-church are Bill Hybels’ seeker-friendly gospel and two popular pseudo-Christian books, namely Celebration of Discipline (1998) by Richard Foster and Emotionally Healthy Spirituality (2006) by Peter Scazzero.
 (Another book by Richard Foster, namely Prayer (2002), proved to be a revealing read too.)
 I have listed seven main areas of concern, and then have expanded on them in more detail.

 Seven main concerns regarding pseudo-Christianity teaching: